 The purpose of the ACHIEVE study is to find out about the tolerability (how well the body reacts) and safety of a study drug called HM15136.
 The study will help determine if it is effective for the treatment of congenital hyperinsulinism (CHI).
 HM15136 is an investigational drug that is not approved for the treatment of CHI and is only available through clinical studies like this one.

 To qualify, participants must:

 - Be 2 years of age or older (Minimum age may vary based on where you live.
 Please ask your doctor first for scheduling.)

 - Be having 3 or more hypoglycemia events per week

 - Not have type 1 or type 2 diabetes

-- Have not been treated with continuous intravenous glucose or glucagon in the past 3 months
+- Have not been treated with continuous intravenous glucose or glucagon within 1 month of study screening

 Your medical history and other criteria will also be reviewed to determine if you are able to participate in the study.

 Please watch our video to learn more about the ACHIEVE study to see if it could be right for you or your child.